Soundmatters/SpliceRepairWorkflow/WorkflowSpliceRepair.md

 ![](splice_4.jpg).

 ---
 4) Place the cleaned audio tape in a splicing block.
-Join the two pieces of audio tape and apply splicing tape, a 3/8 to 1/2-inch pice of splicing tape is usualy sufficient.
+Join the two pieces of audio tape and apply splicing tape; a 3/8 to 1/2-inch piece of splicing tape is usualy sufficient.

 ---